SadAxolotl/an-explorative-existance/README.md

 make sure you have all the files in the same folder so the game can run without errors

-use the run as idle option in the right click menu
+find the directory of the game and go into CMD and do py (directory)

 Anyways, Have fun!